Taylor Woodrow: Post war

-By the end of the war, Taylor Woodrow had become a substantial construction business.
-The expertise was now turned to civil construction work at home and the start of what was to become the group's international business.
+By the end of the conflict, Taylor Woodrow had become a substantial construction business.
+This expertise was quickly turned towards civil construction work at home and the start of what was to become the group's international business.
 The first overseas construction was in East Africa where, amongst other things, Taylor Woodrow was involved in the notorious Groundnut Scheme.
-Later moves were into west and South Africa and, in the 1950s, Taylor Woodrow expanded into Australia, Canada (including housing) and, most important of all, the middle east.
+Later moves brought the company into both West Africa and South Africa.
+Throughout the 1950s, Taylor Woodrow expanded into Australia, Canada (including housing) and the Middle East, the latter region would prove to be a particularly lucrative one for the business.

-At home, Taylor Woodrow Construction engaged in a wide variety of work, both for the private and public sectors, but what stood out was its role in the United Kingdom power generation industry: after a string of conventional power stations, the company was the contractor for the world's first commercial nuclear power station, Calder Hall, followed by Hartlepool, Hinkley Point A, Wylfa and Sizewell A. In the private sector, notable contracts included terminal buildings at Heathrow Airport and the Liverpool Metropolitan Cathedral.
+At home, Taylor Woodrow Construction engaged in a wide variety of work, both for the private and public sectors, but what stood out was its role in the United Kingdom power generation industry: after a string of conventional power stations, the company was the contractor for the world's first commercial nuclear power station, Calder Hall, followed by Hartlepool, Hinkley Point A, Wylfa and Sizewell A. In the private sector, notable contracts undertaken by the company included terminal buildings at Heathrow Airport and the Liverpool Metropolitan Cathedral.

 Taylor Woodrow's original private housebuilding business was not neglected.
-Once building controls were abolished, Taylor Woodrow, (in the shape of Taywood Homes), responded rapidly and by 1956 sales were back to their best pre-war levels.
-However, with Frank Taylor running an international construction business, yet still controlling site purchases himself, Taywood Homes never benefited from the post-war housing boom; indeed, housing sales actually declined, and at the beginning, of the 1980s Taywood Homes was still only building around 500 to 600 houses a year.
+Once building controls were abolished, Taylor Woodrow, (in the shape of Taywood Homes), responded rapidly and, by 1956, sales were back to their best pre-war levels.
+However, with Frank Taylor running an international construction business, yet still controlling site purchases himself, Taywood Homes never benefited from the post-war housing boom; indeed, housing sales actually declined and, at the beginning of the 1980s, Taywood Homes was still only building around 500 to 600 houses per year.

-Largely as a result of its middle east presence, Taylor Woodrow's international construction business went from strength to strength and by the mid-1970s overseas profits accounted for two thirds of group profits.
+Largely as a result of its Middle East presence, Taylor Woodrow's international construction business went from strength to strength and, by the mid-1970s, overseas profits accounted for two thirds of group profits.
 The centrepiece was the joint venture with Costain to build the dry docks at Port Rashid Dubai, described as "the largest single overseas contract ever undertaken by the British construction industry".

-However, by the 1980s, middle east construction was declining but a new source of growth had taken over – commercial property development.
-Taylor Woodrow had entered the commercial property market in 1964, its flagship project being the St Katharine Docks complex.
+However, by the 1980s, Middle East construction was declining; in its place, a new source of growth emerged as the decade went on – commercial property development.
+Taylor Woodrow entered the commercial property market during 1964, its flagship project being the St Katharine Docks complex.
 By 1989, almost 60% of group profits was coming from rents, development profits, and the sale of long-term investment properties.
+Around this time, the company was amongst the most profitable construction companies in Britain.